 You can appeal to the county court on any point of law arising from the decision of the review, or on the original decision if we have not met the time limit to complete your review.
 You can only apply to the county court if you have used our review procedure and are not satisfied.

 An appeal must be brought within 21 days of the date that we tell you about our review decision.

-If you are considering appealing to the county court, the local Citizens Advice Bureau, housing advice agency or a solicitor can assist you.
+If you are considering appealing to the county court, the local Citizens' Advice, housing advice agency, or a solicitor can assist you.
 Useful contact details are given below.